Developer GUI Setup

-Get KQCircuits’ sources with:
+Get KQCircuits’ sources (if you haven’t already) with:

 git clone https://github.com/iqm-finland/KQCircuits